Information security with a system

 - Requirements for the qualification of auditors.

-DQS is accredited by ANAB and therefore authorized to perform audits and certifications according to ISO 27001 in North America and internationally.
+DQS is accredited by ANAB which grants the authority to execute audits and grant certifications in accordance with ISO 27001 in the USA.

-Regardless of the industry in which your company operates, you can rely on the distinctive expertise of DQS auditors.
-They have many years of experience in the assessment of information security management systems in various industries.
+Regardless of the industry in which your company operates, you can rely on the exceptional expertise of DQS auditors.
+Armed with extensive industry related experience, they specialize in evaluating information security management systems spanning various industries.

-Once all requirements of ISO 27001 have been implemented, you will go through a multi-stage certification process with DQS Inc. to receive your certificate.
+Achieving ISO 27001 certification in the USA involves a series of steps.
+Once you have met all the requirements, DQS Inc. will guide you through a multi-stage process to earn your certificate.
 If a certified management system is already established in the company, the process can be shortened with a transfer audit.

 After the certification audit, the results are evaluated by the independent certification board of DQS.
 If all standard requirements are met, you will receive the ISO 27001 certificate.